Psykotikism/Mutant_Tanks/INFORMATION.md

 - Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.
 - Maximum Tank health: 65,535 (Increase the value in the `mutant_tanks.inc` file on lines 86-87 and recompile all the plugins, but expect potential bugs.)
 - Maximum types: 1,000 (Increase the value in the `mutant_tanks.inc` file on line 85 and recompile all the plugins.)
+- Most of the settings below can be overridden for each player.

 ## Sections
 - Plugin Settings